huggingface/huggingface_hub/CONTRIBUTING.md

 # How to contribute to huggingface_hub, the GitHub repository?

 Everyone is welcome to contribute, and we value everybody's contribution.
-Code is thus not the only way to help the community.
+Code is not the only way to help the community.
 Answering questions, helping others, reaching out and improving the documentations are immensely valuable to the community.

 It also helps us if you spread the word: reference the library from blog posts on the awesome projects it made possible, shout out on Twitter every time it has